 Reporting Of Rabid Animals: Any person having knowledge of the whereabouts of an animal known to have been exposed to, or suspected of having, rabies; or of an animal or person bitten by such a suspect animal, shall notify the town marshal department or the Slat Lake Valley health department.

-Quarantine And Disposition Of Biting Or Rabid Animals:
+Quarantine and Disposition of Biting or Rabid Animals:

 Reporting Required: An animal that has rabies or shows signs of having rabies, and every animal bitten by another animal affected with rabies or that has been exposed to rabies, shall be reported by the owner as set forth above and shall immediately be confined to a secure place by the owner.
 The owner shall turn over the animal to the town marshal department or a person designated by the town marshal department.

-Surrender Of Animal: The owner of any animal of a species subject to rabies which has bitten shall surrender the animal to an authorized official upon demand.
-Any person authorized to enforce this chapter may enter upon private property to seize the animal; if the owner refuses to surrender the animal, the officer shall immediately obtain a search warrant authorizing seizure and impoundment of the animal.
+Surrender of Animal: The owner of any animal of a species subject to rabies which has bitten another animal or human shall surrender the animal to an authorized official upon demand.
+Any person authorized to enforce this chapter may enter upon private property to seize the animal; if the owner refuses to voluntarily surrender the animal, the officer shall immediately obtain a search warrant authorizing seizure and impoundment of the animal.
 (Ord.
 1994-O-3, 2-10-1994)

-Seizure And Quarantine: Any animal of a species subject to rabies that bites a person or animal or is suspected of having rabies may be seized and quarantined for observation for a period of not less than ten (10) days by the town marshal department or an authority authorized by the town marshal department, if the animal had a current rabies vaccination at the time the bite was inflicted or if there are other special circumstances justifying any person who has custody of an animal under quarantine.
+Seizure And Quarantine: Any animal of a species subject to rabies that bites a person or animal, or is suspected of having rabies, may be seized and quarantined for observation for a period of not less than ten (10) days by the town marshal department or an authority authorized by the town marshal department, if the animal had a current rabies vaccination at the time the bite was inflicted or if there are other special circumstances justifying any person who has custody of an animal under quarantine.
 If the animal dies within ten (10) days from the date of the bite, the person having custody shall immediately notify the town marshal department or immediately remove and deliver the head to the state health laboratory to be examined for rabies.
 If, at the end of the ten (10) day period, the town marshal department or a designated animal control agency examines the animal and finds no sign of rabies, the animal may be released to the owner or in the case of a stray, it shall be disposed of.
 (Ord.
 1994-O-3, 2-10-1994; amd.
 2010 Code)

 Unvaccinated Bitten Animals: